Watch Video39 min

 Steamer Lane is divided into four zones for experienced surfers: Indicators, The Slot (at the base of the cliffs), Middle Peak, a left and right and the pick of the bunch on its day, and The Point.
 The long-running annual O'Neill Coldwater Classic is usually contested at Middle Peak.
 In 2016 it was upgraded to the Championship Tour for one year only and was won by West Australian legend Taj Burrow.

-Whether you head to Steamer Lane for the winter or to get a piece of summer's south swells, you're destined for a great time, and there are plenty of other waves in town as well.
+Whether heading to Steamer Lane for the winter or getting a piece of summer's south swells, surfers are destined for a great time, and there are plenty of other waves in town as well.

 Steamer Lane